Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Competitor Review

-Please see details of the research conducted [here](/competitor-review.md)
+Please see details of the competitor research conducted [here](/competitor-review.md).

 ### Business Goals

-* To create an online presence for the business
+* Create an online presence for the business
-* To attract customers and build membership
+* Attract customers and build membership
-* To provide information on classes, contact information and the location of the studio
+* Build a social media following

 ### User Goals

-Based on the competitor research, a number of key features have been identified.
-Users of the site will be able to:

-* Browse different classes and events
+* Browse information on different classes
-* Find class and event timetables
+* Find a timetable for the classes
 * Find the location of the studio
 * Find contact information for the business
 * View a gallery of the studio in action
-* View information on the benefits of pottery for wellbeing
+* View the site on mobile devices
+* Follow the business on social media

 ### User Stories

-* User 1 is looking for new activities to do with the kids over the school holidays

-* User 2 is looking for a new hobby and the opportunity to make new friends
+* Charles is looking for a new hobby and is considering trying a pottery class so would like to find out if there are any in his area.

-* User 3 is an intermediate potter looking to improve their skills

-* User 4 is looking for fun new date night ideas
+* Emma is looking for new activities for her children and would like to find out class timetables.

+* Bronwen has been doing some pottery for some time and is looking for a new studio space, she would like to enquire about long term membership.

-* User 5 is looking for a unique experience gift for a loved one
+* Michelle is looking for a unique experience gift and would like some more information on how to book.

-* User 6 was referred by the local mental health team
+* Graham was referred by the local mental health team and is anxious about joining so would like to see photos of the studio before enquiring.

 ## UX - Scope